Looking for tips on how to clean your household appliances? These non-toxic chemical-free cleaning tips will help:

 How to clean your kitchen bin

 No matter if you have fragrant garbage bags, take out the trash on time or wipe the top every week – bins just get bad.
-The plastic holds smells and bacteria so every now and again they demand a good go over for the sake of your kitchen and the health of your family.
+The plastic holds smells and bacteria so every now and again they demand a good go over for the sake of your kitchen, for pest control and the health of your family.
 Cleaning the bin can simply be done just like the fridge in step 2 – outside.

 - Take your bin outside (with the trash removed!) and give it a rinse down with the hose removing any stuck on food.

 - Give it a liberal spray of vinegar and eucalyptus oil mix – this will kill lots of bacteria – let it sit for 10 min.